isc-projects/bind9/doc/arm/reference.rst

 top-level ones are ignored.
 If a view contains no ``server`` statements, any top-level ``server`` statements are used as defaults.

-If you discover that a remote server is giving out bad data, marking it as bogus will prevent further queries to it.
+If a remote server is giving out bad data, marking it as bogus prevents further queries to it.
 The default value of ``bogus`` is ``no``.

-The ``provide-ixfr`` clause determines whether the local server, acting as master, will respond with an incremental zone transfer when the given remote server, a secondary, requests it.
-If set to ``yes``, incremental transfer will be provided whenever possible.
-If set to ``no``, all transfers to the remote server will be non-incremental.
+The ``provide-ixfr`` clause determines whether the local server, acting as master, responds with an incremental zone transfer when the given remote server, a secondary, requests it.
+If set to ``yes``, incremental transfer is provided whenever possible.
+If set to ``no``, all transfers to the remote server are non-incremental.
 If not set, the value of the ``provide-ixfr`` option in the view or global options block is used as a default.

-The ``request-ixfr`` clause determines whether the local server, acting as a secondary, will request incremental zone transfers from the given remote server, a primary.
+The ``request-ixfr`` clause determines whether the local server, acting as a secondary, requests incremental zone transfers from the given remote server, a primary.
 If not set, the value of the ``request-ixfr`` option in the view or global options block is used as a default.
-It may also be set in the zone block and, if set there, it will override the global or view setting for that zone.
+It may also be set in the zone block; if set there, it overrides the global or view setting for that zone.

-IXFR requests to servers that do not support IXFR will automatically fall back to AXFR.
+IXFR requests to servers that do not support IXFR automatically fall back to AXFR.
 Therefore, there is no need to manually list which servers support IXFR and which ones do not; the global default of ``yes`` should always work.
-The purpose of the ``provide-ixfr`` and ``request-ixfr`` clauses is to make it possible to disable the use of IXFR even when both primary and secondary claim to support it, for example if one of the servers is buggy and crashes or corrupts data when IXFR is used.
+The purpose of the ``provide-ixfr`` and ``request-ixfr`` clauses is to make it possible to disable the use of IXFR even when both primary and secondary claim to support it: for example, if one of the servers is buggy and crashes or corrupts data when IXFR is used.

-The ``request-expire`` clause determines whether the local server, when acting as a secondary, will request the EDNS EXPIRE value.
-The EDNS EXPIRE value indicates the remaining time before the zone data will expire and need to be be refreshed.
+The ``request-expire`` clause determines whether the local server, when acting as a secondary, requests the EDNS EXPIRE value.
+The EDNS EXPIRE value indicates the remaining time before the zone data expires and needs to be refreshed.
 This is used when a secondary server transfers a zone from another secondary server; when transferring from the primary, the expiration timer is set from the EXPIRE field of the SOA record instead.
 The default is ``yes``.

-The ``edns`` clause determines whether the local server will attempt to use EDNS when communicating with the remote server.
+The ``edns`` clause determines whether the local server attempts to use EDNS when communicating with the remote server.
 The default is ``yes``.

 The ``edns-udp-size`` option sets the EDNS UDP size that is advertised by ``named`` when querying the remote server.
-Valid values are 512 to 4096 bytes (values outside this range will be silently adjusted to the nearest value within it).
-This option is useful when you wish to advertise a different value to this server than the value you advertise globally, for example, when there is a firewall at the remote site that is blocking large replies.
-(Note: Currently, this sets a single UDP size for all packets sent to the server; ``named`` will not deviate from this value.
+Valid values are 512 to 4096 bytes; values outside this range are silently adjusted to the nearest value within it.
+This option is useful when advertising a different value to this server than the value advertised
+globally: for example, when there is a firewall at the remote site that is blocking large replies.
+(Note: Currently, this sets a single UDP size for all packets sent to the server; ``named`` does not deviate from this value.
 This differs from the behavior of ``edns-udp-size`` in ``options`` or ``view`` statements, where it specifies a maximum value.
-The ``server`` statement behavior may be brought into conformance with the ``options/view`` behavior in future releases.)
+The ``server`` statement behavior may be brought into conformance with the ``options``/``view`` behavior in future releases.)

-The ``edns-version`` option sets the maximum EDNS VERSION that will be sent to the server(s) by the resolver.
+The ``edns-version`` option sets the maximum EDNS VERSION that is sent to the server(s) by the resolver.
 The actual EDNS version sent is still subject to normal EDNS version negotiation rules (see :rfc:`6891`), the maximum EDNS version supported by the server, and any other